MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

   - `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
 This field is used for ordering the sections in their original sequence as they appear in the document.
 The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.

   - `sections`: An array that contains objects representing subsections nested under the current section.
 This array follows the same structure as the top-level `sections` array, allowing for the representation of multiple levels of nested content.
-Each subsection object also includes header_level, header_name, content, and ordinal_position properties, enabling a recursive structure that accurately represents the depth and organization of the Markdown content.
+Each subsection object also includes `header_level`, `header_name`, `content`, and `ordinal_position` properties, enabling a recursive structure that represents and hierarchy of the Markdown content.

   Consider the following Markdown content: